withcenter/fireflow/README.md

         6. Inside the container add row again

-        Inside the row you can now add a widget to display the user's photo and add text widgets to display the user's name and the timestamp of the last message
+        Inside the row you can now add a widget to display the user's photo and add text widgets to display the user's name, last message and the timestamp of it

         ![Image Link](https://github.com/withcenter/fireflow/blob/main/etc/readme/img/ff-chat-onetoone-row.png?raw=true "Chat rooms collection")